Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Forecast

-As a result of this defect, the cavity system of this organ expands, the pressure in the kidney increases, which ultimately can lead to a slowdown in blood circulation and even to atrophy of the parenchyma itself.
+As a result of this defect, the cavity system of this organ expands, the pressure in the kidney increases, which ultimately can lead to a slowdown in blood circulation and even atrophy of the parenchyma itself.
 In other words, kidney function is impaired, sometimes irreversibly.

 Causes of congenital pathology